 Nature of Organization: Legado, Inc. (Organization) is a nonprofit corporation organized under the laws of the State of Delaware.
-The Organization's mission is to offer a radical new approach for securing Thriving Futures for both people and the wild places they call home.
+The Organization's mission is to help secure thriving futures for both people and the places they call home.
 The Organization's vision it to see a world in which individual choices lead to a collective legacy of Thriving People on a Thriving Planet.

 Cash, cash equivalents and restricted cash: The Organization considers all cash and highly liquid financial instruments with original maturities of three months or less, which are neither held for nor restricted by donors for long-term purposes, to be cash and cash equivalents.
-There were no cash equivalents or restricted cash as of December 31, 2021.
+There were no cash equivalents or restricted cash as of December 31, 2022.